University of Wisconsin-Parkside

 4.06.01 Sponsored and external groups which sponsor functions in university facilities must be familiar with the alcohol beverage service policy and guidelines.
 Sponsors must accept responsibility for assisting in proper identification and restricting consumption to authorized areas.
 They must accept financial responsibility for any theft or vandalism associated with the sponsored event.

 4.06.02 Sponsors are expected to maintain responsible standards concerning the use of alcohol beverages at the event.
 Any use leading to offensive behavior or disorderly conduct will result in the immediate dismissal of service to the individual(s) involved or to the sponsoring group.
 Further disciplinary action may be taken if necessary.

 4.06.03 State and federal laws prohibit the resale of alcohol beverages for profit except by the licensee and tax stamp holder.
 Therefore, proceeds from the sale of wine, beer, or alcohol cannot be returned to the sponsoring organization by the university under any circumstances.

-4.06.04 The length of time of alcohol beverage service shall be determined between the sponsoring organization and the Director of the Parkside Student Center or designate.
+4.06.04 The length of time of alcohol beverage service shall be determined between the sponsoring organization and the Dean of Student or designee.

 4.07 Policy Review